 Location.
 32° 5.458′ N, 83° 47.842′ W. Marker is in Vienna, Georgia, in Dooly County.
-Marker is at the intersection of 2nd Street and Cotton Avenue, on the right when traveling south on 2nd Street.
-Touch for map.
-The marker stands at the southeast corner of the Dooly County courthouse.
+Marker is at the intersection of 2nd Street and Cotton Avenue, on the right when traveling south on Touch for map.
 Marker is in this post office area: Vienna GA 31092, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Walter F. George (within shouting Vienna High and Industrial School (approx. 0.9 miles away); Crisp County (approx. 8.6 miles away); Titan I Missile (approx. 9.4 miles away); Blackshear Trail (approx. 10.1 miles away); The Luther Story Bridge (approx. 10.6 miles away); De Soto Trail (was approx. 10.7 miles away but has been reported missing. ); Camp Safety Patrol (approx. 10.9 miles away).
+Walter F. George (within shouting distance of this marker); Vienna High and Industrial School (approx. 0.9 miles away); Crisp County (approx. 8.6 miles away); Titan I Missile (approx. 9.4 miles away); Blackshear Trail (approx. 10.1 miles away); The Luther Story Bridge (approx. 10.6 miles away); Camp Safety Patrol (approx. 10.9 miles away); Georgia Veterans Memorial State Park (approx. 10.9 miles away).
 Touch for a list and map of all markers in Vienna.

 Also see . . .
 Senator Walter F. George.
 Dooly County's most famous resident, Senator Walter F. George, has an entry in the Biographical Directory of the United States Congress.
 (Submitted on March 10, 2012, by David Seibert of Sandy Springs, Georgia.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on March 4, 2012, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 527 times since then and 50 times this year.
+It was originally submitted on March 4, 2012, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 564 times since then and 8 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on March 4, 2012, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.